JAMES 1:15 (KJV)

 Thankfully, there is a way up to Heaven.
-We can be delivered from the power of lust.
+We can be delivered from the power of lust and set free from the shackles of sin.
 When we give our hearts and lives to Jesus, He gives us godly desires that are stronger than the desires of the flesh.
 He also gives us the power to resist temptation.
 Satan will try to tell you that there is no way out of the traps of lust.
 He will try to make you believe that you cannot be victorious.
 Don’t believe his lies.
 Yield your life completely to Jesus.
 Jesus will help you!
 He will give you new desires.
 He will help you to say no to the lusts of the flesh.
 There is hope!

 Connecting Bible references: 1 Peter 2:11; Ephesians 2:3; 1Peter 4:2; 1 John 2:16; 1 John 2:17; Matthew 5:28